dynamsoft-docs/capture-vision-docs/architecture/index.md

 4. The code examines the result, makes some changes, and sends it back to CVR;
 5. CVR injects the updated data back and resumes image-processing.

-The following diagram is a simple demonstration of this process
+The following diagram is a simple demonstration of this process:

 ![Intermediate-Result-Intervention](assets/Intermediate-Result-Intervention.png)